Will WalkerBoston, MA

 - Williams College

-Will graduated magna cum laude from Williams College and is currently a master’s candidate at Harvard Divinity School.
-He has been involved in standardized test prep since high school and scored a 177 on the LSAT.
+Will graduated magna cum laude from Williams College and has a master’s in philosophy of religion from Harvard Divinity School.
+He is currently a law student at Harvard Law School and scored a 177 on the LSAT.

 Will’s first experience teaching, in high school, was when he tried to fill his mandated “volunteer” hours by tutoring first graders after school.
 On his first day of work, his class threw pencils at him and tried to put glue in his hair.
 Despite the harsh public reaction, Will immediately fell in love with teaching, and from that day forward, he vowed to do as much of it as he could.